History of Minsk: World War II

 Before World War II Minsk had a population of 300,000 people.
+At the start of the war, on 11 September 1939, the Belarusian Front of the Red Army was formed shortly before the Soviet invasion of Poland, and its headquarters was located in Minsk.

 After Germany invaded the Soviet Union on 22 June 1941 in Operation Barbarossa Minsk came under immediate attack.
 The city was bombed on the first day of the war and taken over by the Germans four days later.
 However, some factories, museums and thousands of civilians had been evacuated to the east.

 The Germans made Minsk the administrative centre of the Reichskomissariat Ostland and repressed the local population.
 Communists and sympathisers were killed or imprisoned; thousands were forced into slave labour, both locally and in Germany.
 Homes were expropriated to house German occupying forces.
 Thousands starved as rations were expropriated and paid work was scarce.
 At the same time, some residents supported the Germans, especially in the earlier years.
 Some Belarusian nationalists hoped for a formation of a Belarusian national state under the German protectorate, and as a result the city was divided.
 By 1942 Minsk became a major centre of Soviet partisan resistance against the German occupation during the Great Patriotic War.
 For this role Minsk was awarded the title Hero City in 1974.